gasolin/foxbox/README.md

     $ GAIA_PATH=<local path> vagrant up

+(Run `gui.sh` to start the GUI environment if you want test gaia via bundled nightly browser)

 Then FoxBox provide an init script to help you fetch gaia source:

     $ ./gaia_init.sh

+All gaia related helper scripts are prefixed by `gaia_`.

 It will clone gaia source to `gaia` folder.
 Then go to gaia folder and type